hseeberger/akka-http-json/README.md

 Snapshots are pushed to Sonatype.
 See below.

-This is a fork of [akka-http-json](https://github.com/hseeberger/akka-http-json).
-Thanks to Heiko Seeberger and all those who contributed to akka-http-json.
+This is a fork of [-http-json](https://github.com/hseeberger/-http-json).
+Thanks to Heiko Seeberger and all those who contributed to -http-json.

 pekko-http-json provides JSON (un)marshalling support for [Apache Pekko HTTP](https://github.com/apache/incubator-pekko-http) via the following JSON libraries:
 - [Argonaut](http://argonaut.io)